ssbsukirat/medicine/Cardiology/Heart, Muscles, Valves, and Pericardium/Aortic Stenosis.md

 - HTN common
 - when stroke volume declines, the systolic pressure may fall and the **pulse pressure narrow**
 - carotid arterial pulse rises slowly to a delayed peak (**pulsus parvus et tardus**)
+- **thrill or anacrotic “shudder”** may be palpable over the carotid arteries, more commonly the left
+- a wave of JVP accentuated
+- displaced lateral LV impulse late
+- **double apical impulse + palpable S4** in left lateral recumbent
+- systolic thrill --> base of heart to right of sternum when leaning forward
+## Auscultation
 -